rishitachoubey/github-interactive/README.md

    - Keep components small and focused

 2. **Git Workflow**
-   - Create feature branches from `main`
+   - Create feature branches from `development` and then merge to `main` altogether from `development`.
    - Write descriptive commit messages
    - Submit pull requests for review